TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.13.md

 ---

-And also of the son of the handmaid will I make a nation, because he is thy seed.
+I will also make a nation of the son of the handmaid, because he is your seed."